ho-colin/ProgrammerenGevorderd2021/Polymorfisme.md

 }
 ```

-Daar we steevast `true` returnen hierboven zal onderstaande code altijd in de if gaan.
+Daar we steevast `true` teruggeven hierboven zal onderstaande code altijd in de if gaan.
 Alle Point objecten zouden gelijk zijn, ongeacht of dat nu is of niet:

 ```csharp
 if(punt1.Equals(punt2))